- News & Events

 - Visitors Info

-The North Lake Tahoe Emergency Rent Relief Fund
+The North Lake Tahoe Emergency Rent Relief Fund (Grant Program Closed)

 The Placer County Board of Supervisors has approved an additional grant program to financially assist small businesses that have been impacted by COVID-19 public health restrictions.
 The North Lake Tahoe Emergency Rent Relief Fund will be facilitated by the North Lake Tahoe Resort Association (NLTRA); eligible businesses located in Eastern Placer County can apply for emergency rental assistance starting Friday, Jan.
 8, 2021.